Zhaocy-Research/TransformerST/README.md

 The TransformerST model is implemented in IDC_super_TransformerST.py.
 When running TransformerST, the data path should be specified, please modify the --data_root  and --proj_list here.
 In addition, the parameter --save_root should also be modified to save the experimental results.

 The defination of each argument in IDC_super_TransformerST.py is listed below.
+The parameters are chosen based on the experiments.

 '--k', type=int, default=10, help='parameter k in spatial graph'
 '--knn_distanceType', type=str, default='euclidean', help='graph distance type: euclidean/cosine/correlation'